elmasri-ali/Dota2-performance-analysis/r-analysis/README.md

 # Dota 2 Performance Analysis - R

 ## Description
-This section contains the R scripts and results for the Dota 2 performance analysis.
+This section contains the R Markdown files and results for the Dota 2 performance analysis.
 The R analysis focuses on data cleaning, exploratory data analysis, and visualization.

 ## Files
 - `scripts/`: Contains R scripts for data cleaning and analysis.